ravi8470/Rails_Notes/rails_notes.md

 + controller name while generating one should be plural, eg aritcles
 + CRUD methods are defined in the controller
 + Only public methods can be actions for controllers

+### helpers
++ They are functions written to add more functionality to the view pages.
++ By default, methods defined in any helper file are automatically available in any view

 ### Routing
 + decides which controller receives which requests.